Kevin Newman Player Props: Reds vs. Rays

 Kevin Newman At The Plate

-- This season, Newman has tallied at least one hit in five of 11 games (45.5%), and had multiple hits twice.
+- In five of 12 games this season (41.7%), Newman has reached via hit, and that includes multiple hits twice.

-- In 11 games played this season, he has homered in two of them.
+- He has hit a home run in two of 12 games played this season, and in 5% of his plate appearances.

-- In 36.4% of his games this year, Newman has picked up at least one RBI.
-In three of those games (27.3%) he recorded more than one RBI.
+- In 33.3% of his games this season, Newman has had at least one RBI.
+He's picked up more than one in 25.0%.

-- In four of 11 games this season, he has scored, including multiple runs once.
+- He has scored at least once four times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.